galikeev/marvel-app/README.md

-# This is a SPA that works with the marvel API
+# SPA on React with marvel API

 https://marvel-app-my.herokuapp.com/